AniketnShukla/Employee-Management-System/README.md

 In the project directory, you can run:

 ### `npm start`
 Runs the app in the development mode.\

+For Automatic Reload on changes, run
+### npm start nodemon index

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\